mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-three.md

 ---

-## AI Acknowledgements
-I used AI to help me brainstorm wording and refine the language in some sections of this assignment.
-All project ideas, sketches, and visual concepts are my own.

----

 # Final Thoughts
 This project reinforced how important it is to design with a specific audience and purpose in mind.
 I learned that simplifying visual information is usually more effective than trying to show everything at once, especially for stakeholders who need to interpret data quickly.
 If I had more time, I would explore adding an interactive element where planners could filter by facility type or simulate future flood scenarios.